 Second, the defendant [name] copied original expression from the copyrighted work.

-If you find that the plaintiff [name] has proved both of these elements, your verdict should be for the plaintiff [name].
-If, on the other hand, you find that the plaintiff [name], has failed to prove either of these elements, your verdict should be for the defendant [name],.
+If you find that the plaintiff [name] has proved both of these elements, your verdict should be for the plaintiff [name][, absent a successful defense such as fair use].
+If, on the other hand, you find that the plaintiff [name], has failed to prove either of these elements, your verdict should be for the defendant [name].

 Comment